Robot and Monster

 Robot and Monster is an American animated television series created by Dave Pressler, Joshua Sternin and Jennifer Ventimilia.
 Main characters Robot and Monster are voiced by Curtis Armstrong and comedian Harland Williams, respectively.
 It began production in 2009 and was ordered for a full 26-episode season in 2010, before finally premiering on Nickelodeon on August 4, 2012.
 Most episodes aired on Nickelodeon, but several episodes were left unaired on the channel.
 Some of these episodes later premiered on Nicktoons, and the remaining unaired segments were released on the Noggin streaming app on March 5, 2015.

 Premise

-The series follows the day-to-day adventures of Robot Default, a genius inventor, living with his roommate Monster Krumholtz, a cheerful and enthusiastic purple creature, and their pest-turned-pet Marf.
+The series follows the day-to-day adventures of Robot Default, a genius inventor, living with his roommate Monster Krumholtz, a cheerful and enthusiastic purple monster, and their grey pest-turned-pet Marf who live in a retro-futuristic world where colorful sapient robots (Mechanicals) and monstrous beings (Organics) coexist with each other.

-The duo work at the Blinking Light Factory, owned by Robot's snobby older brother, Gart, who loves to make his little brother as miserable as possible; as well as run-ins with their neighbor Ogo, who is obsessed with the both of them.
+The duo work at the Blinking Light Factory, owned by Robot's snobby older brother, Gart, who loves to make his little brother as miserable as possible; as well as run-ins with their obsessive friend Ogo, their neighbor and co-worker Perry, whose face gears are stuck in a smiling position, and their love-interests, J.D. and Spitfire.